kartikeyan-sudo/Ai_bias_inspector/README.md

 npm run dev
 ```

-2. Open the local Vite dev URL (typically http://localhost:5173) shown in the terminal.
+2. Open the Vite URL shown in the terminal (usually http://localhost:5173).

-The frontend calls the backend endpoints (default port 8000).
-If you run both locally, the frontend should be able to reach http://localhost:8000.

----

-**Endpoints (backend)**
+The frontend expects the API at `http://localhost:8000` by default.

+## API endpoints

 - `POST /generate-data` — generate synthetic dataset (JSON body: `{ "n_samples": 200, "seed": 42 }`)
-- `POST /train-model` — upload CSV (`file` form field) and optional `use_gender` (form) to train and evaluate
+- `POST /train-model` — upload a CSV (`file` form field) and optional `use_gender` to train and evaluate
-- `POST /analyze-bias` — alias for `train-model`
+- `POST /analyze-bias` — same as `train-model`
-- `POST /mitigate-bias` — upload CSV and run mitigation pipeline
+- `POST /mitigate-bias` — train with mitigation and return mitigated predictions

-See the interactive docs at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) for request/response shapes.

----

-**Tips & troubleshooting**
+Use the Swagger UI at `/docs` to experiment.

+## Troubleshooting

-- If you hit CORS issues, the backend already enables wide-open CORS for local development in [backend/api.py](backend/api.py#L1).
+- CORS: backend uses permissive CORS for local development (`backend/api.py`).
-- To rerun the backend with a different port, pass `--port <port>` to `uvicorn` or set `UVICORN_PORT` in your environment and adjust the frontend API base URL in [frontend/src/services/api.js](frontend/src/services/api.js#L1).
+- Port collisions: change the port with `--port <port>` when starting `uvicorn`.
-- If `npm run dev` fails, ensure Node.js and npm are installed and your network allows package downloads.
+- If `npm install` fails, check Node/npm versions and network access.

----

-**Development workflow**

-- Make backend changes in `backend/` and the API will reload automatically when files change (uvicorn `--reload`).
-- Make frontend changes in `frontend/src` and Vite will hot-reload the app in the browser.

----

-If you want, I can:
+## Next steps I can do for you

-- Commit the new `.gitignore` and this README
+- Commit the `.gitignore` and this README
-- Add a simple `Makefile` or `scripts` for Windows shortcuts
+- Add a Windows `run-backend.bat` and `run-frontend.bat` for one-click starts
-- Wire the frontend dev server to proxy API requests to the backend automatically
+- Add a Vite proxy so frontend requests to `/api` are forwarded to the backend

-Tell me which of those you'd like next.
+Tell me which of the above you'd like me to do next.

 The challenge: build a system that **detects, measures, and mitigates bias** before deployment.